slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-important.md

 #### Galois
 1. get, make, take, leave maybe just the most important words in English, they are very versatile.
-2. come and go, the two words are the two most basic words in english, but they never come to my mind when I need to use them.
+2. come and go,run,  the two words are the two most basic words in english, but they never come to my mind when I need to use them.